x

 Shawn Heinen bought a home in Bradenton back in May.
 He lives in Indy, but was fixing up his new Floridian home not far from the Manatee River.
 This week, he spent two days buckling down the hatches ahead of Hurricane Milton.

-"I taped all the doors off and put sandbags on all the door entries," said Heinen.
+"I taped all the doors off and put sandbags on all the door entries," Heinen said.
 "I picked up everything on the house on the first floor."

 Once all the chores were complete, Heinen headed south to take shelter at a friend's home in Naples.
 Hurricane Helene did not damage Heinen's home, but he knows this time around could be a different story.